ramrajpatil/localrepo/README.md

 * By Ramraj Patil

-* This repo consists 1 index.html file righ now, it was created locally and pushed to the localrepo on git.
+* This repo consists of 1 index.html file right now, it was created locally and pushed to the localrepo on git.